Institute contact: Crystal Hanson email@example.com

-In order to enhance the interaction across the Institute’s teaching and research activities, the Office of the Executive Vice President for Research (EVPR) announces the Fall 2020 or Spring 2021 Research Faculty Teaching Fellows Program.
+To enhance the interaction across the Institute’s teaching and research activities, the Office of the Vice President for Interdisciplinary Research (VPIR) announces the Fall 2024 or Spring 2025 Research Faculty Teaching Fellows Program.
 This program seeks to offer research faculty the opportunity to become first-time instructors, and for those who have taught in the past, the ability to turn their cutting-edge research programs into instructional programs that enhance the teaching missions in the academic units.

-The program provides resources for partial coverage of salaries and fringe benefits, but does not cover indirect costs.
-Fellows receive a maximum of 25% of their 9-month salary per three-unit course for: preparation, instructional effort, and student/academic unit interactions.
+The program provides resources for partial coverage of salaries and fringe benefits but does not cover indirect costs.
+Fellows receive a maximum of 2 months salary per three-unit course for: preparation, instructional effort, and student/academic unit interactions.
 Please note that additional funding from the teaching unit may be required.
-Up to 20% of the funds may be released to the fellow prior to the start of the semester in order to cover hours for the June CETL training and other planning activities.
+Up to 20% of the funds may be released to the fellow prior to the start of the semester to cover hours for the June CTL training and other planning activities.

-The Research Faculty Teaching Fellows Program provides opportunities for research faculty who work outside of the academic units (e.g., GTRI, EI2, OIT, and IRIs reporting to the EVPR) to participate in academic unit instructional and related programs.
-Research faculty within academic units are also eligible to apply, provided that teaching is not already one of their standard job responsibilities.
+The Research Faculty Teaching Fellows Program provides opportunities for research faculty who work outside of the academic units (e.g., GTRI, EI2, OIT, IRIs, and GCMI units to participate in academic unit instructional and related programs.
+Research faculty within academic units are also eligible to apply if teaching is not already one of their standard job responsibilities.
 Postdoctoral fellows are not eligible for this program.

-All applicants must have a mentor in an academic unit and have a course approved in that same department.
+All applicants must have a mentor in an academic unit and have a course approved in that same department prior to applying.

 Priority will be given to proposals from research faculty who are: